 Observing wildlife closely

 Morning time is the best time for observing some tiger activity.
-The tigers generally rest during the day or night and move from one island to the other during morning or evening (during low tide).
+The tigers generally rest during the day or night and move from one island to the other in the morning or evening (during low tide).

 The morning low tides also allow you to see much of the shore and activities thereon.
 Birds like herons and egrets can be seen fishing.
 You can catch sight of the mangrove heron or striated heron specific to this place.